Kristi Noem: Relations with Ecuador

+As Secretary of Homeland Security, Noem made multiple visits to Ecuador and developed a working relationship with President Daniel Noboa.
+Agreements were made to cooperate on efforts against transnational organized crime, and intelligence sharing was discussed.

+Since her appointment as Special Envoy, Noem has prioritized Ecuador as a regional partner, visiting it for the first time in her new capacity on March 25, 2026.
+During this visit, Noboa awarded Noem the National Order of Merit in the grade of Grand Cross, one of Ecuador's highest civilian honors, in recognition of her role in strengthening cooperation between the two nations.

+Through her ties with Noboa, Noem expanded US operational involvement in Ecuador as part of a wider initiative targeting Latin American drug trafficking.
+In March, United States Southern Command initiated joint operations with the Ecuadorian Armed Forces to attack "narco-terrorist" organizations operating in the country, including bombing operations against alleged cartel training camps near the Colombian border associated with the Comandos de la Frontera (a dissident FARC group).
+These operations used aircraft, drones, and ground assets.
+On March 19, Noem introduced the first permanent US Federal Bureau of Investigation office in Ecuador.
+Agents work alongside Ecuadorian authorities on investigations of drug trafficking and money laundering.

-Presidential politics
+Presidential endorsements

-2020 presidential election
+2020 presidential endorsement

 In 2020, the Trump-Pence ticket carried South Dakota, receiving 261,043 votes to 150,471 for the Biden-Harris ticket.
-Noem was initially designated to be one of Trump's three presidential electors for South Dakota, but later withdrew.
+Noem was initially designated one of Trump's three presidential electors for South Dakota, but later withdrew.

 Noem has claimed that the 2020 presidential election, in which Biden defeated Trump, was marred by widespread voter fraud; no evidence supports this claim.
 On December 8, 2020, Noem tacitly acknowledged the outcome of the election when she referred to a "Biden administration" during her annual state budget address, but even after Biden was inaugurated in January, she still refused to accept that the election was "free and fair".

 After the U.S. Capitol was attacked by a pro-Trump mob on January 6, 2021, disrupting the counting of the electoral votes formalizing Biden's victory, Noem spoke out against the violence, saying: "We are all entitled to peacefully protest.
 Violence is not a part of that."
 One day after calling for peace and reconciliation in the aftermath of the assault on the Capitol, Noem called the two newly elected Democratic senators from Georgia, Jon Ossoff and Raphael Warnock, "communists" in an op-ed for The Federalist, prompting criticism from South Dakota Democrats.